tlswg/tls13-spec/draft-ietf-tls-tls13.md

 See {{NSTMessage}} for the use of the max_early_data_size field.

-The parameters for the 0-RTT data (symmetric cipher suite, ALPN protocol, etc.) are those associated with the PSK in use.
+The parameters for the 0-RTT data (version, symmetric cipher suite, ALPN protocol, etc.) are those associated with the PSK in use.
 For externally established PSKs, the associated values are those provisioned along with the key.
 For PSKs established via a NewSessionTicket